saravmani/mycloud/Rem/Self/SoftwareDevelopment/Architecture/Microservices/MicroServices-Communication-GRPC.md

-#### Microservices - GRPC Communication
+#### Microservices - gRPC Communication
-###### GRPC is a high-performance, open source, universal RPC framework from Google
+###### gRPC is a high-performance, open source, universal RPC framework from Google
 >
-GRPC is a modern open source high performance Remote Procedure Call (RPC) framework that can run in any environment
+gRPC is a modern open source high performance Remote Procedure Call (RPC) framework that can run in any environment

 > *Note: An alternate for GRPC can be REST*
 > *REST is Text based and it not having standard API contract.
 So every client have to write their client libraries*